 - Writing faculty who are prolific, award-winning authors.
 Successful in a full range of genres, the faculty offer insights into writing as well as getting published.

 Susquehanna faculty enjoy being a vital part of the learning community, and meaningful connections between professors and students are forged outside of class.
-Students and a faculty member meet for a cup of coffee at Java City.
+Students and a faculty member meet for a cup of coffee at Starbucks.
 Faculty regularly open their homes to students.
 Faculty and students sing side by side in the university's Masterworks Chorus.
 They gather together for Diwali festivals and Passover Seders.
 They volunteer with one another and tackle service projects ranging from assisting the elderly with tax preparation to "mucking" houses in post-Katrina New Orleans.